Jenna Buscemi, 2025-2028 District 5890 Rotaract COMMITTEE Chair

 8. ROTARACT CLUB "EXCELLENCE AWARD" FROM THE PRESIDENT OF ROTARY INTERNATIONAL

-This is the most prestigious award that an Interact club can receive!
+This is the most prestigious award that an Rotaract club can receive!

 The Club Excellence awards, formerly the Rotary Citation awards recognize the hard work clubs do throughout the year.
 Working to achieve the Club Excellence goals helps clubs engage their members, increase their impact, stay relevant in their communities, and run more efficiently.
 A welcoming and engaging club not only fosters a positive experience for its members, but also reflects the values of Rotary.
 When clubs achieve these goals, they contribute to the overall health and culture of Rotary for generations to come.